Khmer Empire: Military

 A bas-relief depicting Khmer naval soldiers using bow and arrows.
 Located in the Bayon, created c.
 12th-13th century.

-Helmets, weapons, and armory of Kambuja's military as depicted in Angkor Wat.
+Helmets, weapons, and armoury of Kambuja's military as depicted in Angkor Wat.
 Taken from French explorer Henri Mouhot's book.

-According to Zhou Daguan, who stayed in Yaśodharapura from 1296 to 1297, the Sukhothai Kingdom laid waste to Khmer lands in repeated wars.
+According to Zhou Daguan, who stayed in Yaśodharapura from 1296 to 1297, Cambodia had suffered repeated attacks by the people of Xiān, a polity of the western side of the Bay of Bangkok whose identification with the Sukhothai Kingdom has been questioned since 1989, the Chinese records listing Xiān and Sukhothai separately.
 According to Zhou, the Khmer soldiers fought naked and barefoot, wielding only lance and shield.
 He did not witness any usage of bows and arrows (although bows and arrow are depicted in bas-relief at the Bayon), trebuchets, body armour, or helmets.
 When Sukhotai attacked, ordinary people were ordered to face them without strategy or preparation.
 The Khmer had double bow crossbows mounted on elephants, which Michel JacqHergoualc'h suggests were elements of Cham mercenaries in Jayavarman VII's army.

 In terms of fortifications, Zhou described Angkor Thom's walls as being 10 km long in circumference with five gateways, each with two gates, surrounded by a large moat spanned by bridges.
 The walls, which formed an exact square, were made of stone and so tightly packed that no weeds grew from them.
-The walls were around 6–7 meters in height and sloped from the inside, thick enough to contain chambers, but with no battlements and only a single stone tower on each of the four sides.
+The walls were around 6–7 metres in height and sloped from the inside, thick enough to contain chambers, but with no battlements and only a single stone tower on each of the four sides.
 Guards operated them, but dogs were not allowed on the walls.
 According to an oral tradition told to Henri Mouhot, Kambuja had a standing army of 5 to 6 million soldiers.